 Also, it’s a good idea to cover trailer tires when the trailer is sitting to prevent UV exposure from the Sun, which also degrades rubber.

-So that’s basically all I know about the differences between LT and ST tires.
+So that’s all I know about the differences between LT and ST tires.

-Again I believe that ST trailer tires with the proper load range rating for the weight of your rig is the correct tire choice.
+Again I believe that ST trailer tires with the proper load range rating for the weight of your rig are the correct tire choice.

-Now like I said at the beginning of this article.
-I’m no expert these are just my opinions based off of my own research and my experiences owning a travel trailer.
+Now as I said at the beginning of this article.
+I’m no expert these are my opinions based on my research and my experiences owning a travel trailer.

-Thank You for reading this article and please like and share this post in social media handels.
-Comment down bellow if you have any query.
+Thank You for reading this article and please like and share this post on social media channels like Facebook and Twitter.
+Comment down below if you have any queries.